MultiSafepay/docs/content/payments/features/second-chance/_index.md

 - Second Chance emails cannot be activated or sent to the customer while the status of the original transaction is **Uncleared**, or once it is **Completed**.

 - Payment links in Second Chance emails have the same lifetime as the original payment link, which is set to 30 days by default.
-For more information, see [Adjusting session lifetimes](/api/#adjust-session-lifetimes).

 - The following payments methods are not supported because they follow a different payment flow:
     - [AfterPay](/payment-methods/afterpay)